docstomarkdown/docstomarkdown.github.io/src/content/post/convert-markdown-to-pdf-using-pandoc.md

 Pandoc's advanced capabilities enable users to customize transformations, automate workflows, and combine multiple documents into cohesive outputs.

-**Using Filters for Custom Transformations**
+**Using Filters for Custom Transformations:**

-Filters allow custom processing of documents during conversion.
+[Filters](https://pandoc.org/filters.html) allow custom processing of documents during conversion.
 These scripts modify the intermediate representation (AST) Pandoc uses, enabling highly specific changes.

 - Filters can be written in languages like Python or Lua.
 For example, to capitalize all headers in a Markdown file, you can use a Lua filter: